hayfa66/dog-breed-classifier-app/README.md

 - tensorflow-gpu

-You also need to download some file called "VGG-16 bottleneck features" And add it at folder bottleneck_features .
+You also need to download some file called "VGG-16 bottleneck features" And add it in the bottleneck_features folder.

 you can find it here in the [udacity dog-project github](https://github.com/udacity/dog-project) .